-What happens if I don't follow this code of practice?
+What happens if I don't follow this Code of Practice?

-It is really important that you do follow the code.
+It is really important that you do follow the Code.
 If you don't your supervisor will inform you of the action that will be taken.
-We understand the pressure that all staff can work under, and if you break the code in a minor way, we will support you, eg. through supervision or training to improve your practice.
+We understand the pressure that all staff can work under, and if you break the Code in a minor way, we will support you, eg. through supervision or training to improve your practice.

-If you continue to break the code, or if you break it in a serious way, it will be a disciplinary matter, and in some instances would lead to dismissal.
+If you continue to break the Code, or if you break it in a serious way, it will be a disciplinary matter, and in some instances would lead to dismissal.

-Protecting our service users from harm, and ensuring they have a positive experience of using Markfield, will always come first when we are considering breaches of the code of practice.
+Protecting our members from harm, and ensuring they have a positive experience of using Markfield, will always come first when we are considering breaches of the Code of Practice.